Susie Taylor — Keynote Speaker

 Friday, May 31 – 6:00 pm

-This address will take the audience on Susie’s journey of discovering weaving and exploring the infinite possibilities.
-She shines light on the impact that art history and industry has had on her work and thinking as a contemporary artist who uses a loom and weaving as her primary medium.
+This address will take audience on Susie’s journey, of discovering weaving and exploring these infinite possibilities.
+She shines light on impact that art history and industry has had on her work and thinking as contemporary artist who use loom and weaving as her primary medium.

-Susie has been weaving for over 30 years, primarily on shaft looms and has 12 years experience designing high-end, jacquard upholstery fabrics.
-She spent many years exploring hand manipulation techniques to produce multi-layered structures and in 2012 she received the HGA Certificate of Excellence in Handweaving, Level 1.
+Susie has weaving for over 30 years, primarily on shaft looms, and has 12 years experience design high-end, jacquard up holstery fabrics.
+She spent are many years that exploring have manipulation techniques to produce multi-layered structures and in 2012 she received the HGA Certificate of Excellence in Handweaving, Level 1.
 That experience really broadened her skills and understanding of loom controlled structures.
-Now she finds great potential in combining loom controlled structures with hand manipulation.
-Today, she is an award-winning artist creating dimensional textiles that incorporates origami and weaving together.
-She also works as a freelance designer for the commercial upholstery market.
+Now she finds great potential in combining loom controlled structures with the hand manipulation.
+Today, she is award-winning artist creating dimensional textiles these incorporates origami and weaving together.
+She as works the freelance designer for commercial upholstery market.